How did the Fall affect humanity?Question: "How did the Fall affect humanity?"

-“Just as through one man sin entered into the world, and death through sin, and so sin spread through all men” (Romans 5:12).
+Answer: “Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned” (Romans 5:12).
 The effects of the Fall are numerous and far reaching.
 Sin has affected every aspect of our being.
 It has affected our lives on earth and our eternal destiny.

 One of the immediate effects of the Fall was that mankind was separated from God.
 In the Garden of Eden, Adam and Eve had perfect communion and fellowship with God.
 When they rebelled against Him, that fellowship was broken.
 They became aware of their sin and were ashamed before Him.
 They hid from Him (Genesis 3:8-10), and man has been hiding from God ever since.
 Only through Christ can that fellowship be restored, because in Him we are made as righteous and sinless in God’s eyes as Adam and Eve were before they sinned.
 “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21).